EricLangezaal/Blip2-GPT3-Fusion/readme.md

 Since these downloads likely take over 15 minutes, you can also schedule `run_dataset.job` from that folder.

 ## 3. Rerunning an evaluation experiment
-Using our codebase reproducing an experiment from the original BLIP-2 paper on VQAV2, OKVQA and GQA can be achieved by running:
+With our codebase reproducing an experiment from the original BLIP-2 paper on VQAV2, OK-VQA and GQA can be achieved by running:
 ```bash
 cd src/
 python -m torch.distributed.run --nproc_per_node=1 evaluate.py --cfg-path reproducing/configs/<experiment_config>.yaml
 ```
-Where `<experiment_config>` is the name of one of the experiment configuration files for the respective model and dataset.
+Where `<experiment_config>` is the name of the experiment configuration file for the respective model and dataset.

-In a similar manner, it is possible to evaluate our custom pipeline on OKVQA.
-To evaluate our final pipeline on the OKVQA test set:
+In a similar manner, it is possible to evaluate our custom pipeline on OK-VQA.
+To evaluate our final pipeline on the OK-VQA test set:
 ```bash
 cd src/
 python -m torch.distributed.run --nproc_per_node=1 evaluate.py --cfg-path extensions/configs/okvqa_flant5xl_caption_gpt3.yaml
 ```
 There is also a Slurm job file available called `run_eval.job`.
 Our two main ablation studies can also be tested separately using their configuration file.
-Ablation approach 1, where GPT-3 picks three questions for BLIP-2 to answer, to then better answer the original question is detailed in `okvqa_flant5xl_abl_questions_gpt3.yaml`.
-The configuration file for the second ablation where GPT-3 picks the most important noun from the question is called `okvqa_flant5xl_abl_noun_caption_gpt3.yaml`.
+Ablation approach 1, where GPT-3 picks three questions for BLIP-2 to answer, is detailed in `okvqa_flant5xl_abl_questions_gpt3.yaml`.
+The configuration file for the second ablation, where GPT-3 picks the most important noun from the question, is called `okvqa_flant5xl_abl_noun_caption_gpt3.yaml`.
 When using the job file, make sure to also modify the configuration file path if applicable.